wald-tq/docs.influxdata.com/content/kapacitor/v1.3/tick/expr.md

 to use the `float()` type conversion function if a float result is desired.
 Failure to observe this rule can yield unexpected results.
-For example, when using a lambda expression to calculate a ratio between 0 and 1 of type float to use in generating a percentage and when the fields are of type integer, it might be assumed that a subset field can be divided by the total field to get the ratio.
-Such an integer division by integer operation will result in an integer value of 0.
+For example, when using a lambda expression to calculate a ratio between 0 and 1 of type float to use in generating a percentage; and when the fields are of type integer, it might be assumed that a subset field can be divided by the total field to get the ratio( e.g. `subset/total * 100`).
+Such an integer by integer division will result in an integer value of 0.
 Furthermore multiplication of the result of such an operation by the literal `100` (an integer) will also result in 0.
 Casting the integer values to float will result in a valid ratio in the range between 0 and 1, and then multiplication by the literal `100.0` (a float) will result in a valid percentage value.
 Correctly written, such an operation should look like this:

 `eval(lambda: float("total_error_responses")/float("total_responses") * 100.0)`.

 If in the logs an error appears of the type `E! mismatched type to binary